List of Altair: A Record of Battles characters: Turkey Stratocracy

 At 28-year-old (26 at the start of the series), Zağanos is the second youngest of the Divan, attaining the rank of Pasha when he was nineteen, and one of the 13 Pashas who is a Vizier.
-He is the governor of the 1st Province of the Türkiye stratocracy and has forged a spy network throughout the continent.
+He is the governor of the 1st Province of the Turkey stratocracy and has forged a spy network throughout the continent.
 Calculating and ambitious, Zağanos is part of the war faction of the Divan and wishes to stop Balt-Rhein's expansion war at all costs.
-He has no qualms in making ruthless decisions to further his goals, and seeks to reorganize the Anti-Imperial Alliance to a hegemony dominated by Türkiye.
+He has no qualms in making ruthless decisions to further his goals, and seeks to reorganize the Anti-Imperial Alliance to a hegemony dominated by Turkey.
 Despite clashing with Mahmut occasionally, Zağanos develops a level of respect for him, though he is also willing to take advantage of Mahmut when it suits him.
 He is known as the "Poison General" due to his interest in botany and has a large collection of poisons.
 It is later revealed that Zağanos is a former citizen of the Balt-Rhein Empire and the son of the former Hermann, Marquis Camus, and his real name is "Astolphe".
 He holds a deep grudge against the empire for ruining his family and uses his in-depth knowledge of the empire to gain the upper hand in the war against them.
 After the war, Zağanos is awarded rule over the recently-annexed Balt-Rhein territories, becoming the de-facto ruler of his former country of birth.